symphonycms/members/README.markdown

 not use the Member: Activation field, then you don't this filter on your Registration event.

-### Members: Register
+### Members: Lock Role

-The Members: Register filter should be used as an additional security measure to ensure that the member cannot DOM hack their own Role.
-This filter ensures a newly registered member will always be of the Default Role.
+The Members: Lock Role filter should be used as an additional security measure to ensure that the member cannot DOM hack their own Role.
+This filter ensures a newly registered member will always be of the Default Role or if updating a Member record, the filter ensures the Role doesn't change from the Member's current role.
 If you do not use the Member: Role field, you don't need this filter on your Registration event.
+If you want to elevate a Member between Roles, this can be done in the backend, or don't use this filter.
+Care will need to be taken that a Member is not able to change their Role to whatever they please.

 ### Members: Update Password